Issues in Intelligence

 This course is the longest-running non-governmental postgraduate course in the UK in the area of contemporary intelligence and security issues.

-Please note that the above list may be subject to change as the availability of optional modules varies each year.
+Please note that the list of optional modules may be subject to change as the availability varies each year.

 Choose one from: